 Board of Trustees

 Ms. Maxey holds a BA in Theatre Arts and is a theatrical director, acting coach, composer, singer, dancer, and choreographer.
 She has directed youth drama classes and is founder of Back River Drama in Duxbury, MA.
 Heather has coached numerous young performers in acting, singing and dancing techniques.
 She has overseen the production and direction of five summer musicals in Duxbury including High School Musical, Oklahoma, Sound of Music, Shrek, and The Lion King.
-Ms. Maxey portrayed Olivia in Twelfth Night, and Flo in Come and Go.
-In 1988 she won the Kirk Douglas Best Actress Award at St. Lawrence University.
-In 2023 Heather produced an original musical Sounds Like Essex, as well as the 2nd Annual ETC’s Talent Show.
-She also produced Sounds Like Us in 2024.
+Ms. Maxey wrote songs and lyrics for an orignal show ‘Calendar Girls’ performed at the Emerson Majestic Theatre in Boston.
+She also portrayed Olivia in Shakespeare’s in Twelfth Night and Kate in Taming of the Shrew, Flo in Beckett’s Come and Go, Hesione in Heartbreak house as well as Nina in Checkov’s Heartbreak house.
+She won the Kirk Douglas Best Actress Award at St. Lawrence University.
+She was an active member of Boston’s Improv.
+“On the Spot Players’ group.
+Heather produced two original musicals- Sounds Like Essex, & Sounds Like Us.
+This past summer she Directed three sell out performances of an original show ‘Broadway Though the Decades’

 Ms. Burke is a seasoned senior executive with over 25 years of experience in the computer software industry.
 She holds an MBA from Southeastern Oklahoma State University and is known for her leadership, innovation, and advocacy throughout her career.
 Early in her career, she was Publicity Director for the Oklahoma Shakespeare Festival, a celebrated cultural event that attracts thousands each year for its performances, workshops, and educational programs.
 In addition to her corporate achievements, Christine and her fiancé transformed the former Cabins by the Lake into Lady on the Lake—a collection of charming, year-round rental cottages in downtown Essex that offer guests a welcoming retreat in the heart of the community.
 A passionate advocate for animal welfare and education, Christine serves on the board of A Place for Peanut, a horse rescue organization dedicated to giving equines a second chance.